Xelitan/XelitanMem---embed-DLL-in-EXE/README.md

 ## What is this for?

 This allows you to embed any number of DLLs inside your EXE and use them **directly** from RAM without unpacking to disk.
+You can even gzip them so the .EXE file is smaller.

 ## Usage example